CloudSihmar/introduction-to-kubernetes/KubernetesComponents.md

 There is also space in metadata for annotations which remain with the object but is not used as a selector.
 This information could be used by the containers, by third-party agents or other tools.

+While using lots of smaller, commodity hardware could allow every user to have their very own cluster, often multiple users and teams share access to one or more clusters.
+This is referred to as multi-tenancy.
+Some form of isolation is necessary in a multi-tenant cluster, using a combination of the following, which we introduce here but will learn more about in the future:

+- **namespace**: A segregation of resources, upon which resource quotas and permissions can be applied.
+Kubernetes objects may be created in a namespace or cluster-scoped.
+Users can be limited by the object verbs allowed per namespace.
+Also the LimitRange admission controller constrains resource usage in that namespace.
+Two objects cannot have the same Name: value in the same namespace.
+- **context**: A combination of user, cluster name and namespace.
+A convenient way to switch between combinations of permissions and restrictions.
+For example you may have a development cluster and a production cluster, or may be part of both the operations and architecture namespaces.
+This information is referenced from ~/.kube/config.
+- **Resource Limits**: A way to limit the amount of resources consumed by a pod, or to request a minimum amount of resources reserved, but not necessarily consumed, by a pod.
+Limits can also be set per-namespaces, which have priority over those in the PodSpec.
+- **Pod Security Policies**: A policy to limit the ability of pods to elevate permissions or modify the node upon which they are scheduled.
+This wide-ranging limitation may prevent a pod from operating properly.
+The use of PSPs may be replaced by Open Policy Agent in the future.
+- **Network Policies**: The ability to have an inside-the-cluster firewall.
+Ingress and Egress traffic can be limited according to namespaces and labels as well as typical network traffic characteristics.

 ## Kubernetes Components

 When you install Kubernetes on a system, you're actually installing the following components.